What is a Shipping Manifest?

 International trade has gone through multiple changes in the last few years, but one thing that hasn’t changed is the need for clear and accurate documentation.
 Drafting correct Bills of Lading and shipping manifests saves your business money and time.

 USA Customs Clearance offers consultation services from experienced and Licensed Customs Brokers who can help you avoid costly mistakes.
 The average customs audit can run a company over $9,000.
 Help us help you avoid such errors in a 1-on-1 session.
-In 30 minutes you can get guidance on filing procedures, required documentation, and more.
+We can provide guidance on filing procedures, required documentation, and other aspects of the customs process.

 Work with us as partners to complete every step of the import process.
-We offer services for:
+Our full list of services includes:

 Share This Article